Web3 AI Daily Review (2024/8/2)

 Today's hot stocks are Render, Artificial Superintelligence Alliance, and Bittensor, with the leading gains from TARS Protocol, Trace Network Labs, and NEURALAI.

-3. Smart Money Trends
+3. Smart Money Movements

 The top ten projects in this issue's smart money holdings are Lexi, SAGE, GNUS, HashAI, ENQAI, DEAI, KIBSHI, NEURAL, QF, and Gauss.